1986 South Carolina Gamecocks football team

 The 1986 South Carolina Gamecocks football team represented the University of South Carolina as an independent during the 1986 NCAA Division I-A football season.
+The team played its home games at Williams–Brice Stadium.
 Led by fourth-year head coach Joe Morrison, the Gamecocks compiled a record of 3–6–2.

+The Gamecocks' three wins were the fewest in two decades.
+However, South Carolina's "near misses" against Georgia, No. 3 Nebraska and No. 19 Clemson have been considered a preview to their stronger season in 1987.